iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

 So, for any monotone operator $A$, we would have $A + \{v\}$ being a monotone operator, and $I + A$ being a monotone operator as well using the above theorem.
 The sum of maximally monotone operator may not be maximally monotone.
+Their domain must satisfies certain conditions for their sum to be maximally monotone.
 For the sum of 2 maximally monotone operators, see [mon-sum.pdf (carmamaths.org)](https://carmamaths.org/resources/jon/mon-sum.pdf) for more.